Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Desember 2024 09.00.55 UTC
+- WIB: Kamis, 5 Desember 2024 10.07.33 UTC
-- WITA: Kamis, 5 Desember 2024 10.00.55 UTC
+- WITA: Kamis, 5 Desember 2024 11.07.33 UTC
-- WIT: Kamis, 5 Desember 2024 11.00.55 UTC
+- WIT: Kamis, 5 Desember 2024 12.07.33 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: funny
+Kategori: inspirational